takahirox/tiny-web-metaverse/README.md

 * Support for mobile devices
 * Accelerates development with standard Web technologies

+## Architecture overview

+Client:

+- 3D graphics rendering using WebGL
+- VR/AR processing using WebXR, such as positional tracking
+- Network synchronization of object states with remote clients using WebSockets via State server
+- Audio and video communication with remote clients using WebRTC via Stream server
+- Input handling from input devices such as mouse, keyboard, touchscreen, VR headset, and so on

+Stream server:

+- SFU WebRTC server for client-to-client audio and video communication
+- Reduces the burden on the publisher, and also saves the number of WebRTC connections

+State server:

+- A Pub/Sub server for synchronizing object state between clients
+- Adopts a Pub/Sub architecture, which makes it loosely coupled and scalable

+Database:

+- Used by the state server to store object state

 ## Sub-projects

 This project consists of the sub projects.
 See `packages` directory.